Strings

 TypstText(::Any)

-A wrapper whose show_typst method uses print.
+A wrapper whose show_typst method uses print on the wrapped value.

 Examples

-julia> TypstText("a")
+julia> show_typst(tt)

 source